-Work permits are issued by the National Employment Service (Nacionalna služba za zapošljavanje).
+Work permits are issued by the National Employment Service.
 Work permits are required in Serbia only if a foreigner wishes to enter into an employment contract with a Serbian-resident company.

 Travel to Serbia may not require a visa if there is a visa-free agreement with the other country concerned.